ryanatkn/fuz/README.md

   - [`@ryanatkn/fuz/variable_classes.css`](/src/lib/variable_classes.css) - optional
   - [`@ryanatkn/fuz/animations.css`](/src/lib/animations.css) - optional
-  - prefers Svelte's `<style>` for nontrivial cases, and it's not nearly as featureful as Tailwind, eventually it probably makes sense to have a Vite plugin to remove unused styles, who knows what else
+  - prefers Svelte's `<style>` for nontrivial cases, and it's not nearly as featureful as Tailwind - eventually it probably makes sense to have a Vite plugin to remove unused styles, who knows what else